seanox/seanox-ai-nlp/README.md

 # Packages & Modules

 ## [units](https://github.com/seanox/seanox-ai-nlp/blob/master/seanox_ai_nlp/units/README.md)
-The units module uses __rule-based__, __deterministic pattern recognition__ to
-identify numerical expressions and units in text.
-It does not rely on __large language models (LLMs)__ and is suitable for integration into __lightweight NLP pipelines__.
-Its language-agnostic design and adaptable formatting support a wide range of applications, including general, semi-technical, and semi-academic content.
-The module can be integrated with tools like spaCy’s __EntityRuler__, supporting __annotation__, __filtering__, and __token alignment__ workflows with structured output for downstream semantic analysis -- without performing it itself.
+The `units` module applies rule-based, deterministic pattern recognition to identify numerical expressions and measurement units in text.
+It is designed for integration into lightweight NLP pipelines and does not rely on large language models (LLMs).
+Its language-agnostic architecture and flexible formatting support a broad range of use cases, including general, semi-technical, and semi-academic content.

+The module can be integrated with tools such as spaCy’s `EntityRuler`, enabling annotation, filtering, and token alignment workflows.
+It produces structured output suitable for downstream semantic analysis, without performing semantic interpretation itself.

 ### Features
 - __Pattern-based extraction__
   Identifies constructs like _5 km_, _-20 &ordm;C_, or _1000 hPa_ using regular
   expressions and token patterns -- no training required.

 - __Language-independent architecture__
   Operates at token and character level, making it effective across multilingual content.

 - __Support for compound expressions__
-  Recognizes both unit combinations (_km/h, kWh/m&sup2;, g/cm&sup3;_) and
+  Recognizes unit combinations (_km/h, kWh/m&sup2;, g/cm&sup3;_) and numerical
-  numerical constructs using signs and operators: _&plusmn;, &times;, &middot;, :, /, ^, –_ and more.
+  constructs nvolving signs and operators: _&plusmn;, &times;, &middot;, :, /, ^, –_ and more.

 - __Integration-ready output__
-  Returns structured results compatible with tools like spaCy’s EntityRuler for use in pipelines.
+  Returns structured entities compatible with tools like spaCy’s EntityRuler for use in rule-based NLP pipelines.

-- __Transparent design__
-  Fully interpretable and deterministic -- avoids black-box ML, supporting reliable and auditable processing.

 ### Quickstart
 ```python
 from seanox_ai_nlp.units import units
 text = "The cruising speed of the Boeing 747 is approximately 900 km/h (559 mph)."